TsangEyan/starter-hugo-research-group/content/project_home/project.md

     exclude_future: false
     exclude_past: false
   # Choose how many pages you would like to display (0 = all pages)
-  count: 10
+  count: 2
   # Choose how many pages you would like to offset by
-  # Useful if you wish to show the first item in the Featured widget
   offset: 0
-  # Field to sort by, such as Date or Title
-  sort_by: 'Date'
-  sort_ascending: false
+  # Page order: descending (desc) or ascending (asc) date.
+  order: desc

 design:
-  # Choose a listing view
+  # Choose a view for the listings:
   view: compact
-  # Choose how many columns the section has.
-Valid values: '1' or '2'.
   columns: '2'
 ---